ianmsgit/azure-docs/articles/azure-large-instances/workloads/epic/available-skus.md

 * South Central US
 * West US 2 with Zones support

-Azure Large Instances (ALI) for Epic has limited availability currently in the following regions:
+Azure Large Instances (ALI) for Epic has limited availability.
+ALI is currently available in the following regions:

 * East US with Zones support
 * South Central US